kag359six/reactful.js/README.md

-#Reactful.js
+#Reactsir.js

 Trying to manage the rendering of all your React components on the server can get tedious and cumbersome, especially when properties change depending on state in the server.
-Reactful provides a more intuitive way to manage your React components.
+Reactsir provides a more intuitive way to manage your React components.

 ##Getting Started

 ###Prerequisites

-Reactful requires that you are using [Express.js](https://expressjs.com), and some sort of templating engine.
+Reactsir requires that you are using [Express.js](https://expressjs.com), and some sort of templating engine.

 ###Installing / Code Examples

 ```
-npm install reactful
+npm install reactsir
 ```

-Reactful is basically just a middleware function.
-You pass it to your app and provide the file path for the ```reactful-config.js``` file.
+Reactsir is basically just a middleware function.
+You pass it to your app and provide the file path for the ```reactsir-config.js``` file.
 You can name this whatever you want, and you can have different config files for different parts of your app (ex. different router objects);

-There are 3 steps to using reactful:
+There are 3 steps to using Reactsir:

-*specify and create a reactful-config file
+*specify and create a reactsir-config file
 *dock and render components
 *sync the React DOM